Avinnaash/diabetes-prediction-1/Project/README.md

 * Technologies: R, shinnyApp, ggplot2, glmet, MASS, gbm

 ### List of files ###
 * project.Rmd: The main project R markdown file to generate above analyses and charts.
-The time to knit the code should be about 2-3 minutes.
-In addition to the R packages, the code also relies on three external R code files listed above for plotting and model diagnosis.
 * shinnyApp.R: The main app to run ROC curve interactive dashboard
 * shinnyApp/ui.R: R file to define UI for the interactive dashboard
 * shinnyApp/server.R: R file to define logic for the interactive dashboard